amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 To address dynamic documents, it would be useful to detect when an error has already been flagged.
 Until this is addressed, a false-positive analysis will only be efficient when performed over static corpora of documents.
 Adding this ability would also allow people to turn off an instance of a flag in a persistent manner.

-We are investigating mechanisms for allowing for scalable dynamic false-positive detection.
-One mechanism is to divide this task into independent isolable chunks.
-This combined with a process for rapidly evaluating those chunks will make checking for false positives much easier even on an individual level.
-It also would open the door to load-distribution mechanisms (such as crowdsourcing) as a way to remove the burden of evaluation from the author.
+We are investigating scalable dynamic false-positive detection.
+One approach divides tasks into isolable chunks.
+Combined with a process for rapidly evaluating those chunks makes checking for false positives easier across-the-board.
+It also would open the door to load-distribution mechanisms (such as crowdsourcing).

 This would require solving some decision-theoretic problems to efficiently sample the false-positive rate as it applies particular linting flags or even entire rules.
 If this can be accomplished and automated, we could easily estimate the false positives found in a paper or corpus.
 More generally, we could build even richer versions of the generalized lintscore metric based not only on the similarity of a document to a corpus, but on the identity of the rules themselves.